 Do you suffer from jaw pain, tension headaches, or frequent migraines?
 Temporomandibular disorders, also known as TMJ, may be the cause of your pain.
-At Centennial Dental Center in Boise, ID, Dentist Scott Wright has provided relief to hundreds of people with TMJ from around the world.
+At Centennial Dental Center in Boise, ID, Dr. Jon M. Koeltl has provided relief to hundreds of people with TMJ.
+We are the best TMJ specialist in Boise.

 Don’t Continue to let the pain hold you back.
 Contact our Boise, ID office today.